RECAPEM

 • The chest tube needs to be advanced far enough into the thorax so that its most peripheral intake portal (i.e. the “sentinel hole”) rests within the pleural space.

-• Direct the chest tube toward the apax rather than toward the midline.
+• Direct the chest tube toward the Apax rather than toward the midline.

-• Chest tubes directed medially (i.e., towards the midline) rather than superiorly (i.e., towards lung apex) are more likely to lean on the mediastinum.
+• Chest tubes directed medially (i.e., towards the midline) rather than superiorly (i.e., towards the lung apex) are more likely to lean on the mediastinum.

 • Selection of chest tube or catheter size

 • This is based on the flow rate of air that the device can accommodate *.
-Large-bore tubes are selected for patients with following conditions:
+Large-bore tubes are selected for patients with the following conditions:

 • Tension pneumothorax

-• Anticipated bigger air leaks, for example pneumothorax of any size in mechanically ventilated.
+• Anticipated bigger air leaks, for example, pneumothorax of any size in mechanically ventilated.

 • Large pneumothorax